-Exceptional items of \$145 million have been recognized for the year ended December 31, 2022, primarily comprising:
+A net credit of \$128 million, before tax, has been recognized as exceptional items for the year ended December 31, 2022, primarily comprising:

-- \$67 million start-up related and other costs in the Americas (\$40 million) and in Europe (\$27 million), primarily relating to the Group's investment programs. - \$23 million transaction-related and other costs, primarily comprised of \$14 million of professional advisory fees and other costs in relation to transformation initiatives, and \$9 million of foreign currency translation losses relating to the exceptional cost of hedging activities in the Americas. - \$218 million net exceptional finance income primarily relates to a gain on movements in the fair market values of \$242 million on the Earnout Shares, Public Warrants and Private Warrants, partly offset by a foreign currency loss of \$22 million thereon. - \$17 million from tax credits relating to the above exceptional items.
+- \$67 million start-up related and other costs in the Americas (\$40 million) and in Europe (\$27 million), primarily relating to the Group's investment programs. - \$23 million transaction-related and other costs, primarily comprised of \$14 million of professional advisory fees and other costs in relation to transformation initiatives, and \$9 million of foreign currency translation losses relating to the exceptional cost of hedging activities in the Americas. - \$218 million net exceptional finance income primarily relates to a gain on movements in the fair market values of \$242 million on the Earnout Shares, Private and Public Warrants, partly offset by a foreign currency loss of \$22 million thereon. - Tax credits of \$17 million have been incurred relating to the above exceptional items.

-Exceptional items of \$312 million have been recognized for the year ended December 31, 2021, primarily comprising:
+A net charge of \$329 million, before tax, has been recognized as exceptional items for the year ended December 31, 2021, primarily comprising:

-- \$30 million start-up related costs in the Americas (\$21 million) and Europe (\$9 million), relating to the Group's investment programs. - \$242 million transaction-related and other costs, primarily comprised of an expense of \$205 million relating to the service for the listing of the Ordinary Shares upon the completion of the Business Combination on August 4, 2021 and \$41 million of professional advisory fees in relation to the Business Combination and transactions and other costs related to transformation initiatives, partly offset by a \$4 million credit related to a loan forgiven with respect to the U.S. pension plan. - \$57 million exceptional finance expense comprised of a charge of \$52 million from AGSA for redemption premiums and issuance costs on related party borrowings in conjunction with the AMP Transfer, \$5 million interest payable on the AMP Notes Issuance in March 2021 related to the period prior to completion of the AMP Transfer on April 1, 2021 and a net \$13 million foreign currency loss on the Earnout Shares and Public and Private Warrants, partly offset by a foreign currency translation gain of \$13 million on the Promissory Note issued by the Company to AGSA as part of the consideration in connection with the Business Combination. - \$17 million from tax credits relating to the above exceptional items.
+- \$30 million start-up related costs in the Americas (\$21 million) and Europe (\$9 million), relating to the Group's investment programs. - \$242 million transaction-related and other costs, primarily comprised of an expense of \$205 million relating to the service for the listing of the Ordinary Shares upon the completion of the Business Combination on August 4,

+2021 and \$41 million of professional advisory fees in relation to the Business Combination and transactions and other costs related to transformation initiatives, partly offset by a \$4 million credit related to a loan forgiven with respect to the U.S. pension plan.

+- \$57 million exceptional finance expense comprised of a charge of \$52 million from the Ardagh Group for redemption premiums and issuance costs on related party borrowings in conjunction with the AMP Transfer, \$5 million interest payable on the AMP Notes Issuance in March 2021 related to the period prior to completion of the AMP Transfer on April 1, 2021 and a net \$13 million foreign currency loss on the Earnout Shares and Private and Public Warrants, partly offset by a foreign currency translation gain of \$13 million on the Promissory Note issued by the Company to the Ardagh Group as part of the consideration in connection with the Business Combination. - Tax credits of \$17 million have been incurred relating to the above exceptional items.